edwarfmartinez/Terra/README.md

 ### 3. NDVI

-Get the Normalized difference vegetation index (NDVI) for the selected field: A satellital image to recognize how fertile the filed is.
-Beside of this, the user gets information of the satellite that gaev the shot: Azimut, elevation, data coverage and cloud coverage:
+Get the Normalized difference vegetation index (NDVI) for the selected field: A satellite image to recognize how fertile the field is.
+Besides this, the user gets information about the satellite that captured the image: Azimut, elevation, data coverage, and cloud coverage:

 ![ezgif com-gif-maker (11)](https://user-images.githubusercontent.com/99278919/198192200-cd93f57d-b523-4dc7-9f07-3b095bbed7e0.gif)

 ### 4. Forecast

+This functionality predicts the temperature and cloud coverage for the selected field during the next week:

 ![ezgif com-gif-maker (12)](https://user-images.githubusercontent.com/99278919/198192614-b8ae56bc-63b4-436c-aab4-34eb108e209b.gif)

 ### 5. Soil

+Get the current soil temperature on the 10 centimeters depth, surface temperature, and soil moisture:

 ![ezgif com-gif-maker (13)](https://user-images.githubusercontent.com/99278919/198192831-c59ea2ad-6189-4abc-b27d-99c572ff7e99.gif)